Skip to main content

 Yes, NAC is usually better than oral glutathione because most oral glutathione is broken down in the gut before absorption.
 NAC supplies the cysteine your cells need to build glutathione on demand.
 Liposomal glutathione and IV glutathione are alternatives, but NAC is the simplest, best-studied option.

-Yes, NAC has clinical evidence for OCD, "skin picking," hair pulling, and similar repetitive behaviors.
-Doses of 1,200 to 2,400 mg per day, split into two servings, are most studied.
+Yes, NAC has clinical evidence for OCD, skin picking, hair pulling, and similar repetitive behaviors.
+Doses of 1,200 to 2,400 mg per day, split into 2 servings, are most studied.
 NAC is not a replacement for therapy or SSRIs, but it can meaningfully add to existing treatment.

 Yes, NAC can help reduce some hangover symptoms by replenishing glutathione, which alcohol depletes.
 A 600 to 1,200 mg dose before drinking and again the next morning is a reasonable harm reduction step.
 It does not undo the dehydration, sleep disruption, or sugar load that drives most hangover symptoms.